 Today, researchers have found that even the temperature of the water in the pool can lead to different outcomes regarding metabolic rate, heart rate, and muscle spasms.

-If you want to learn more about how aquatic therapy works and find out whether or not it’s the right approach to help heal your injury, contact us to schedule an appointment with one of our experts.
+If you want to learn more about the benefits of aquatic therapy and how it works and find out whether or not it’s the right approach to help heal your injury, contact us to schedule an appointment with one of our experts.